np-guard/netpol-synthesis-gh-action/README.md

 (Optional) A list of space-separated corporate policy files to consider during synthesis.
 Generated NetworkPolicies will never violate any of these policies.
 Files can be given as a relative path to files in the current repository or as URLs to files stored on GitHub.
 File format is described [here](https://github.com/shift-left-netconfig/baseline-rules).

 ## Outputs
+### `synth-artifact`
+The name of the GitHub Action Artifact containing synthesis results
-### `netpols`
+### `synth-netpols-file-name`
-Full path to the synthesized NetworkPolicies yaml (under the workflow's GitHub workspace)
+The name of the file in the artifact, which contains the synthesized NetworkPolicies yaml
-### `topology`
+### `connection-list-file-name`
-Full path to the topology-analysis output (under the workflow's GitHub workspace)
+The name of the actual file in the artifact, which contains the topology-analysis output

 ## Example usage
-### Store discovered connectivity and synthesized NetworkPolicies as workflow artifacts
+### Basic usage - discovered connectivity and synthesized NetworkPolicies are stored in a workflow artifact
 ```yaml
 name: synth-network-policies
 on: